Mark Hazinski: Career

-In Hazinski's early career he enjoyed training and playing professionally in Europe.
-From 2004 to 2005 he played for Oberalster VFW Club in Hamburg, Germany and in 2005-06 he played for Ängby Sportklubb in Stockholm, Sweden.
-After his season ended in Sweden, Hazinski decided to further pursue an education and attended Texas Wesleyan University, located in Ft.
-Worth, Texas.
-While attending Texas Wesleyan University (TWU), he held the # 1 Collegiate Table Tennis position for over 200 consecutive weeks, making him one of the most dominant collegiate players of all time.
+In Hazinski's early career he trained and played professionally in Europe.
+From 2004 to 2005 he played for Oberalster VFW Club in Hamburg, Germany, and in 2005-06 he played for Ängby Sportklubb in Stockholm, Sweden.
+After his season ended in Sweden, Hazinski decided to further pursue an education and attended Texas Wesleyan University.
+While attending university, he held the # 1 Collegiate Table Tennis position for over 200 consecutive weeks, making him one of the most dominant collegiate players of all time.

 Personal life

 Hazinski married Shu "Sara" Fu in December 2008.
-Sara is from Chengdu, China but moved to the United States in 2005 to play and coach table tennis in California.
+She is from Chengdu, China, but moved to the United States in 2005 to play and coach table tennis in California.
 Mark graduated from Texas Wesleyan University in May 2012 with a B.S. degree in Sports Medicine.

-As of 2018, Hazinski is a head coach at North Texas Table Tennis Center and a professional table tennis athlete that competes in major United States table tennis sanctioned tournaments.

-Hazinski is an avid golfer and Dallas Mavericks basketball fan.
-He is friends with Indiana Pacers head coach Rick Carlisle and has done table tennis exhibitions during the halftime entertainment periods for the Mavericks regular season games.